Call Us: 0131 239 7100

 Now, a new Innovate UK-funded project is tackling the problem.
 Technology start-up Crover Ltd, Agri-EPI Centre and East of Scotland Farmers have teamed up to develop the first robotic robot able to safely sample grain bulks at various depths and while still in storage, where existing methods cannot.
 Each one of the robotic devices, called the “Crover”, is expected to be able to save a total of 380 tonnes of grain (wheat and barley) every year

-Speaker: Jared Bainbridge, Founder & CEO, Dark Horse Technologies
+Speaker: Jared Bainbridge, Founder & CEO, Omega Crop

 Project 3: Ultra-Fine Bubbles